fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 Founder / CEO

 Kept hiring the same people at every company he built, then stopped pretending that was a coincidence and made it a company. fryga is the band he always wanted: small, handpicked, no bench.
 Too many ideas on a normal day, the anchor when something's on fire.
-Answers for the result, not the scope of the task.
-Writes about AI-assisted coding at rubyonai.com.
+Answers for the result, not the task list.
+Writes about Rails and AI-assisted coding at rubyonai.com.
 Mentors at 42 Warsaw.

 Katarzyna Kukułka